 Years of antibiotic use (either by prescription drugs or by eating conventionally-raised meats), eating sugar-laden food, and eschewing microbe-feeding fibers are all making you fat—but not for the reason you think.
 This pattern of drug use and poor eating has also armed the bad bacteria who live in your gut with the weapons they need to overtake the good guys.
 And when your good gut bugs are depleted, they not only won’t be able to fend off weight-inducing inflammation, they also can’t help you keep your metabolism humming, your immune system healthy, and your mind keen.

-That's because research has shown that our gut microbes play a significant role in regulating our health and weight.
-And even more research has suggested a way we might mend this imbalance: by eating foods full of probiotics (and by also cutting out bad-microbe-feeding sugars and loading up on prebiotics.)
-You may have heard about probiotics before, but you're about to turn the corner and see what they're all about!
+That’s because research has shown that our gut microbes play a significant role in regulating our health and weight.
+And even more research has suggested a way we might mend this imbalance: by eating fermented foods full of probiotics (and by also cutting out bad-microbe-feeding sugars and loading up on prebiotics.)
+You may have heard about probiotics before, but you’re about to turn the corner and see what they’re all about!

 Probiotics are live bacterial cultures that we consume in fermented foods.
-They're called "pro" because they're believed to be beneficial to our health, although the science behind it has yet to prove how.
+They’re called “pro” because they’re believed to be beneficial to our health, although the science behind it has yet to prove how.
 (Or even if they are effective—as live probiotics often do not survive the harsh environment of the stomach—which is why the FDA has yet to approve using probiotic supplements to treat health problems.)
-A possible mechanism, described by a summary in the journal Gut, is that probiotics help rebalance your gut bugs by creating an environment where the good guys can regain strength.
+A possible mechanism, described by a summary in the journal Gut, is that probiotics and fermented foods help rebalance your gut bugs by creating an environment where the good guys can regain strength.

 Preliminary findings are promising.
 A study published in the British Journal of Nutrition found that overweight women who were put on a calorie-restricted diet and given a probiotic supplement for 12 weeks showed significantly higher weight loss than those given a placebo.
 Other studies have found probiotics can help alleviate IBS and IBD symptoms, eczema, infectious diarrhea, and may help prevent allergies and colds.
 The A-lister usually mentioned is yogurt, but probiotic sources go way beyond breakfast.
 Here are some of the best sources of natural probiotics you can consume to get your gut back in check—and to win the battle once and for all.